-AT&T is a solid choice for the nomadic set seeking cellular coverage to provide mobile internet on their journey.
+AT&T is a solid choice for nomads seeking cellular coverage to provide mobile internet on their journey.

 But - finding an AT&T plan with enough data to act as a home internet replacement for can be a bit challenging.

-One option that a large number of nomads have found success in utilizing is renting an unlimited AT&T data plan - which offers shareable, unlimited (depending on the vendors definition of 'unlimited') data.
+One option that a large number of nomads have found success in utilizing is renting an unlimited AT&T data plan - which offers shareable, unlimited (depending on the vendor's definition of 'unlimited') data.
 There are also vendors who crop up who can set you up on your own unlimited plan with AT&T.

 Renting/Leasing AT&T Unlimited Data Plans